Focus On The Fundamentals To Expand Your Online Reach

 Wrap It Up

 There are specific things you are in control which increases the likelihood your business will be found by future clients.
-These are 8 “fundamentals” to expand your online reach.
-We suggest:
+These are 8 Search-Engine Friendly Fundamentals.

-- Set weekly goals and bite this off in pieces
+- Set weekly goals and take a small bite each week

 - Call your webmaster (or 1492 Digital) for help